 Sarah McDonald: I appreciate it.
 You’re on Nightlife and we’re chatting about moving on from infidelity and cheating in relationships and for all sides of it really

 I’ve got a few more questions to ask but I’m just going to go to Beth cause she’s been waiting for a while.
 Hello, Beth.

 Beth: Hi, how’re you going?

 Beth: I just, I’m interested in the place that jealousy and ego has in all these discussions.
 I can hear the pain in the voices of the callers that you’ve just had and I went through quite a painful, short marriage where my partner was lying a lot but I didn’t know he was cheating.
 He may have been cheating.
 And now I’ve been with a partner for 10 years who is just not a jealous person.
-We have a open relationship.
-We haven’t … We’ve probably both slept with other people, we’ve slept with other people together, but we are each other’s best friend.
+We have an open relationship.
+We haven’t … We’ve probably both slept with other people, we’ve slept with other people together, but we are each other’s best friends.
 And there’s just that pain is not there, that jealousy is not there. [crosstalk 00:24:15]

 Sarah McDonald: So did you negotiate that right at the beginning of the relationship?

 Beth: Yes, I think we did, yes.
 The thing that really made it happen was he’s just not a jealous person.
 He taught me not to be jealous as well.

 Sarah McDonald: Can you learn not to be jealous?

 Beth: I think so, yeah.
 Well, it’s worked for me for 10 years, so …